Native

 it in oil.

-"It isn't the culprit that has made Indian people heavy,"
+"It isn't the culprit that has made Native American people

-said Tammy L. Brown, nutrition consultant with Indian Health
+heavy," said Tammy L. Brown, nutrition consultant with

-But, if fry bread gets Indians talking about health, then that's
+But, if fry bread gets Native Americans talking about health,

 "Just because it was food that was forced on us doesn't